Hiring

 - They write a generic job description, post it, and start interviewing — then wonder why the hires they make bounce out in under a year.

-- These cards are the preparation most founders skip but have to follow when you actually need, find people who aren't looking, and evaluate them with rigor.
+- These cards are the preparation most founders skip: how to define what you actually need, find people who aren't looking, and evaluate them with rigor.

 The Cards